artcore-c/Cerebrum/cerebrum-backend/README.md

 - WizardCoder
 - DeepSeek

 > **Note:** While exact model selection(s) should be in consideration of intended use, it's also recommended they prioritize selections depending on available system resources.
+A good practice would be to order your models starting with your top picks first.

 ### Model Paths (Important)